Over 100 immigrants arrested in raid on underground Colorado nightclub where active-duty military members worked, feds say

 (CNN) — More than 100 immigrants, allegedly in the country illegally, were detained in Colorado Springs after an overnight raid at what authorities described as an underground nightclub in a strip mall.

+The nightclub had been under surveillance by the DEA and partner agencies for “a number of months,” according to Pullen, who said authorities documented drug trafficking, prostitution, and the presence of alleged members from the Venezuelan gang Tren de Aragua, MS-13, and the Hells Angels.

+Hundreds of agents across over 10 federal agencies participated in the raid, Pullen said.
+Agents from the FBI, Immigrations and Customs Enforcement, the Bureau of Alcohol Tobacco and Firearms, the Department of Homeland Security and local law enforcement joined in carrying out the operation, the DEA said on X.

-DEA special agents announced their presence prior to entering the nightclub, the Rocky Mountain Field Division said on X. “200 people were inside – at least 114 in the US illegally.
+DEA special agents announced their presence prior to entering the nightclub and occupants were given multiple warnings to come out, the Rocky Mountain Field Division said on X. “200 people were inside – at least 114 in the US illegally.
 In addition, more than a dozen active duty military were patrons or security guards,” it said.

-“What was happening inside was significant drug trafficking, prostitution, crimes of violence,” DEA Rocky Mountain Division Special Agent in Charge Jonathan C. Pullen said at a news conference Sunday morning.
-“We seized a number of guns in there.
-We had active-duty service members who were running security at the club and involved in some of these crimes.

-Drugs found at the underground club included cocaine and so-called pink cocaine, also known as “tusi,” Pullen said.

 Those believed to be in the US illegally were taken into custody by Immigration and Customs Enforcement, Pullen said, while the active-duty service members were handed over to the US Army Criminal Investigation Division.